Link to our HOME page

 Narrogin is proud of its history and is noted as the town which provided the highest rate of voluntary enlistment in the British Empire during World War I.

 During World War II there was much preparation of defences in case of enemy attack but the invasion did not happen until after the war had officially ended.
-Two German prisoners of war awaiting repatriation escaped from Marrinup (near Pinjarra) and made their way to Narrogin where they were mistaken for sailors on R&R from Fremantle.
+Two German prisoners of war awaiting repatriation escaped from Marrinup (near Pinjarra) and made their way to Narrogin where they were mistaken for sailors on R and R from Fremantle.
 Eventually the long arm of the law caught up with them and the 'invasion' was over.

 In 1951 Narrogin actually hosted the Australian Grand Prix, the only place outside of the Eastern States ever to have done so.